microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging is a challenging task due to the presence of these metal parts with high density and X-ray absorption within the samples.
 A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
-For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, the vasculature has to be instilled with a suitable contrast agent.
+For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels as well as metal (titanium) implants.
 We imaged an μAngiofil-instilled minipig hemimandibula with a SKYSCAN 2214 (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 μA.
 The X-rays were filtered by 1 mm of copper.